dhardiman/Config/README.md

 #### Reference Properties

-Sometimes you may want to make a property return the output of another property, depending on the passed in scheme.
+Sometimes you may want to make a property return the output of another property, depending on the passed in configuration.
 For example:
 ```
 {
   "red": {